ziming-yuan/spray-paint/README.md

-# Spray Paint .NET WPF Assignment
+# Testing Spray Paint .NET WPF

 ### Incomplete steps:
 * Allow users to save the changes and open the image again to edit and update the spray.